Auron Tare: Present

-Today, Tare is currently a member of various Albanian organizations, most notably as the head and founder of the National Coastal Agency (Agjencia Kombëtare e Bregdetit) of Albania, a public authority established in 2014 which deals with the promotion of ecotourism.
+Today, Tare is currently a member of various Albanian organizations, most notably as the head and founder of the National Coastal Agency (Agjencia Kombëtare e Bregdetit) of Albania, a public authority established in 2014, which deals with the promotion of ecotourism.
 He also currently serves as chair of Technology and Science for the UNESCO Marine Inquiry Committee (STAB), the Albanian National Trust, founder of Our Own Expeditions, the Cultural Heritage Forum, and remains a representative for Butrint National Park.

+In March 2023, Auron Tare made possible the correction of the Numismatic Collection of Butrint in British Museum from Butrint Epir Greece to Butrint Epir Albania, a significant historical accurate information.

 He was responsible for opening the former secret military island of Sazan to the general public and tourism, therefore, ending a century-long period of the island being a forbidding place for the public.